mattrips/scratchPad/Protocol Conformance.md

 3. the declaration of a superclass of the subject type,  [check this]
 4. a visible extension of a superclass of the subject type,
 5. a visible extension of another protocol lower in the subject protocol’s chain of protocol inheritance to which lower protocol the subject type also conforms,
-6. a visible extension of the subject protocol, or
+6. a visible extension of the subject protocol,
-7. a visible extension of another protocol higher in the subject protocol’s chain of protocol inheritance.
+7. a visible extension of another protocol higher in the subject protocol’s chain of protocol inheritance,
+8. a visible extension of

+&#9724;

 ### Interaction with Class Inheritance